IF Survey: What does ageing with SBH mean to you?

 Your participation is entirely voluntary and your responses will be anonymous unless you want to provide your email address.
 Questions focus on areas such as health, employment, housing, mobility, relationships and sexuality, and social life.
 We also offer the opportunity to add additional information and/or examples of good practice for older people with SBH in your country or organisation.

-Currently, the survey is available in English, Dutch/Flemish, French, German, Italian, Norwegian, Romanian, Spanish, Swedish and Turkish.
-We aim to make it available in additional languages.
+Currently, the survey is available in English, Dutch/Flemish, French, German, Italian, Norwegian, Portuguese, Romanian, Slovak, Spanish, Swedish and Turkish.
 Deadline for responses is 30 September 2019.